Boquila: Mimicry

 Boquila trifoliolata is the only plant known to engage in mimetic polymorphism, meaning it can mimic the leaves of multiple host plants.
 Other species of vines are capable of limited crypsis for one host species, but B. trifoliolata is notable since it can mimic the leaves of multiple species, with one vine capable of simultaneously mimicking multiple hosts.
 Mimetic polymorphism is only observed elsewhere in some species of butterflies, but that is the result of genetic divergence, unlike B. trifoliolata which engages in rapid changes in leaf morphology.

 Once the vines approach a host tree's branches, the leaves begin to change their size, shape, color, vein patterns, spines, and orientation to match the host plant; sometimes expanding to 10x their original size.
 B. trifoliolata has been observed mimicking over 20 different species of plants.
 These include native species such as Luma apiculata, Cissus striata, and Rhaphithamnus spinosus but also non-native species such as Ranunculus repens.

 Unlike most other mimicking species, close proximity is enough to induce mimicry and contact is not required.
 In one controversial study, B. trifoliolata has been noted to mimic the leaves of plastic plants.
 If the vines approach another tree, the vine begins simultaneously mimicking that species as well.
 Mimicry is largely confined to the leaves closest to the host, meaning that sections of the vine approximately 60 cm away from the host retain the non-mimicking phenotype.
 This is a form of Batesian mimicry, where the B. trifoliolata is harmless but resembles a less palatable or harmful plant to ward off herbivory species and pests.

 Possible explanations

-The exact mechanism by which mimicry occurs is not well understood but may involve chemical, odor, genetic, metagenomic, transcriptomic, proteomic, metabolomic, epigenetic, and/or microbial cues to identify and mimic the species it is attached to.
+The exact mechanism by which leaf mimicry occurs is not well understood, but it may involve chemical, odor, genetic, metagenomic, transcriptomic, proteomic, metabolomic, epigenetic, and/or microbial cues to identify and mimic the species it is attached to.